staksa/kilroy/README.markdown

 ## What is Stacey?

+Stacey is a lightweight content management system.
+No database setup or installation files, simply drop the application on a server and it runs.
+Your content is managed by creating folders and editing text files.
+No login screens, no admin interface.

 ### Overview
 Stacey takes content from `.yml` files, image files and implied directory structure and generates a website.